-Getting Snow Ready – Skiing and snowboarding are very physically demanding sports and so one important thing you can do to prevent injuries on a skiing holiday is to condition your body well.
+Skiing and snowboarding are very physically demanding sports and so one important thing you can do to prevent injuries on a skiing holiday is to condition your body well.
 Prepare your body before your trip with strength, endurance, flexibility and balance exercises.
 Whilst you are on your holiday, prepare your body for the slopes daily by doing a 10-15 min warm up with some simple exercises such as star jumps, squats and stretches.
-It is beneficial to stretch and cool down at the end of the skiing session to avoid feeling stiffness and pain when hitting the slopes the next day.
+It is beneficial to stretch and cool down at the end of the skiing session to avoid feeling stiff and pain when hitting the slopes the next day.

 Most skiing injuries reported on the slopes result from falls.
 While it is impossible to prepare yourself for every scenario of falling, ensuring that you have the recommended protective gear, such as a helmet and googles, and ensuring that your equipment is correctly fitted by a professional can help you avoid injury or minimise the severity of the injury sustained.
-Also ensure that equipment is in good condition.
+Also, ensure that the equipment is in good condition.
 You can also hire guards for the wrist, knees and buttocks from most ski resorts.

 No matter what level of skiing or snowboarding you are at, having a lesson is valuable for not only enhancing your skills but also for teaching how to fall correctly to reduce the risk of injury.
 Reaching out to stop your fall with your hand can lead to fractures or dislocations of the shoulder, elbow and wrist.